Sida's work in Democratic Republic of the Congo

 Environment, climate and better use of natural resources

-Sida’s work in the field of climate change contributes to increasing people’s access to renewable energy, helping farmers cope with climate change and reduced rainfall, and promoting sustainable forestry.
+Sida’s work in the climate area contributes to giving more people access to renewable energy, helping farmers to better withstand climate change and reduced rainfall, and promoting sustainable forestry.
+Here are some examples of programmes and projects supported by Sida:

 Increasing access to modern stoves

-Cooking with wood and charcoal is very bad for human health and kills about four million people a year in sub-Saharan Africa.9 Through support to the Modern Cooking Facility for Africa, Sida is helping to accelerate market development and market access for companies investing in sustainable cooking methods.
+Cooking with wood and charcoal is very bad for human health and kills about four million people a year in sub-Saharan Africa.
+Through support to the Modern Cooking Facility for Africa, Sida is helping to accelerate market development and market access for companies investing in sustainable cooking methods.
 In addition to reducing greenhouse gas emissions, this work contributes to better health for women and girls, who spend a lot of time cooking.

 Modern Cooking Facility for Africa website